 - a.
 Vehicle parking is allowed only on approved streets, within garages, carports, and other structures, or on driveways or parking lots that have been developed in conformance with this code.
 Vehicle parking must not be located in a vehicle travel lane (including emergency or fire access lanes). - b.
-Surface parking areas shall be located on the site to serve the intended users of the development safely and conveniently, without precluding future site intensification. - c.
+Surface parking areas should be located on the site to serve the intended users of the development safely and conveniently, without precluding future site intensification. - c.
 Surface parking areas shall occur to the side or rear of buildings. - d.
 Off-street surface vehicle parking areas, detached garages, and attached or detached carports associated with mixed-use, multi-family dwelling, or commercial buildings may not be located closer to a street property line than the building closest to that street property line. - e.
 Parking spaces shall be so located and served by an access that their use will require no backing movements or other maneuvering within a street or right-of-way. - 5.
 ADA accessible parking spaces. - a.
 When parking is provided on-site, accessible parking must be provided for disabled persons, in conformance with the Federal Americans with Disabilities Act (ADA).
 On-site accessible parking facilities must comply with the design requirements of the current building code as adopted by the State of Oregon. - 6.
 Shared Parking.
 Shared parking between two or more uses is permitted when all the following criteria are satisfied: - a.
-Satisfactory legal evidence is presented to the city manager in the form of deeds, leases or contracts to establish the shared use; - b.
-The other applicable standards of this title can be met; and - 7.
-Electrical service capacity. - a.
-Newly constructed multifamily residential buildings with five or more residential dwelling units, and newly constructed mixed-use buildings consisting of privately owned commercial space and five or more residential dwelling units, shall provide sufficient electrical service capacity, as defined in ORS 455.417, to accommodate no less than 40 percent of all vehicle parking spaces serving the residential dwelling units.
-Dwelling units in townhouses are not included for purposes of determining the applicability of this regulation. - 8.
-Maintenance. - a.
-When provided, parking spaces shall be designed and maintained by the owner of the property.
+The hours of operation of the uses do not overlap, or a shared parking demand analysis is provided showing adequate parking will be available at all times when the various uses are in operation; - b.
+Satisfactory legal evidence is presented to the city manager in the form of deeds, leases or contracts to establish the shared use; - c.
+The other standards of this title can be met; and - d.
+If a joint use arrangement is subsequently terminated, the requirements of this title shall then apply separately to each use.